 You can pick up a basic HD streaming player for $30 without even hunting for sales.
 But if you wait for a sale, you can get a player for half that.
 We've seen the basic Fire TV Stick on sale for $15, while the Chromecast and Fire TV 4K can both drop to $25 on sale.

-You'll find the most streaming player sales in November around Black Friday, though great Amazon Fire TV sales also happen on Amazon Prime Day in July.
+You'll find the most streaming player sales in November around Black Friday, though great Amazon Fire TV sales also happen on Amazon Prime Day.

 Which Streaming Services Do You Use?